signatureai/signature-core-nodes/docs/nodes/text.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in text.py"
+??? note "Source code in text.py"

     ```python
     class TextSplit:
-        """Splits text into a list based on a delimiter.
+        """Splits text into a list of segments using a specified delimiter.

+        A utility node that divides input text into multiple segments based on a delimiter,
-        This class splits the input text into a list of strings using the specified delimiter.
+        creating a list of substrings.

         Args:
             text (str): The input text to be split.
+Required.
-            delimiter (str): The delimiter to use for splitting the text.
+            delimiter (str): The character or string to use as the splitting point.
+Defaults to space.

         Returns:
-            tuple: A list of split text segments.
+            tuple[list[str]]: A single-element tuple containing a list of split text segments.

+        Notes:
+            - Empty input text will result in a list with one empty string
+            - If the delimiter is not found, the result will be a single-element list
+            - Consecutive delimiters will result in empty strings in the output list
         """

         @classmethod